BcDemir/ProjectMoonbite/README.md

 **- This prompt lead to an error where the AI stuck at some point so I have to revert and ask a simpler prompt.**

 - From this point forward, I used simpler prompts and step by step approach.
 I modified small parts of the game to reach the final game I wanted to develop.

+The steps I followed until the end of the development:

+- Change the daytime scene to be larger the before.
+- Added a shop screen
+- added weapon and other improvements to the shop screen.
+- Added a leaderboard
+- Fixed the issue with ammo on shop screen
+- Fixed an issue with the barricade.
+It was destroy too fast and nothing happens to the player.
+- Daytime fixed to 30 seconds.
+Night time ends after all zombies are killed.
+- added menu, daytime, nighttime, shop music
+- added a crosshair to improve feedback on shooting
+- Fixed issues with the crosshair
+- Fixed bullets and crosshair alignment
+- Fixed issues with the UI
+- Fixing issues after changing UI